Design a microservice-oriented application

 An IDE like Visual Studio can load smaller projects fast, making developers productive.

-Each microservice can be designed, developed, and deployed independently of other microservices, which provides agility because it is easier to deploy new versions of microservices frequently.
+Each microservice can be designed, developed, and deployed independently of other microservices, which provide agility because it is easier to deploy new versions of microservices frequently.

 It is possible to scale out individual areas of the application.
 For instance, the catalog service or the basket service might need to be scaled out, but not the ordering process.
 A microservices infrastructure will be much more efficient with regard to the resources used when scaling out than a monolithic architecture would be.